LAWS 4017 Access to Justice Clinic

 Coordinator Rebecca Dominguez Opens in new window

-Description Access to Justice Clinic is an experiential learning program in which students work for 12 days a semester at the Western Sydney University Justice Clinic (WSUJC).
-Students work under the supervision of the Clinic Principal Lawyer and Clinical Director to gain practical lawyering experience while critically reflecting on the role of law and of lawyers in advancing social justice.
-This subject provides students with an invaluable opportunity to use and reflect on their study of law in an interactive, legal service environment working on advice, casework, policy or project work.
-The specific placement activities/ opportunities will align with clinic projects each semester and therefore cannot be advised in advance.
+Description Access to Justice Clinic is an experiential learning program in which students work for 12 days a semester at the Western Sydney University Justice Clinic (WSUJC), which is the university’s community legal service.
+Students work under the supervision of the Director / Principal Solicitor and Clinic lawyers / clinical supervisors to gain practical lawyering experience and develop crucial professional skills, while critically reflecting on the role of law and of lawyers in advancing social justice.
+This subject provides students with an invaluable opportunity to use and reflect on their study of law in an interactive, legal service environment working on advice, casework, policy and / or project work.
+The specific placement activities and opportunities will align with clinic projects each semester and therefore cannot be advised in advance.
 Places are limited and enrolment is based on proximity to graduation.

 School Law